 The state of North Dakota enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Workers must be present and there must be signs idicating road work is in progress in order for Work Zone Enhancements to be enforced.
 In North Dakota, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
-Driving while above the legal limit is called Driving Under the Influence.
-Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
+States often enforce more strict mandatory penalties for drivers above a certain BAC.
 In North Dakota, driving with a BAC above 0.15% will trigger automatic enhanced minimum penalties.

 Most states do not allow cellphone use while driving.
 In North Dakota, hand-held devices such as phones and mp3 player are banned to novice drivers only.
-Handheld devices bans prohibit talking on the phone without a hands-free system.
+Hands-free interaction with cellphones is allowed.

 Texting while driving is banned in North Dakota.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In North Dakota, distracted driving is listed as a category on police crash report forms.

 North Dakota requires seabelt use.
 Seatbelt enforcement is concidered secondary, which means you cannot be pulled over for violating a seatbelt law.
 The fine for a seatbelt law violation in North Dakota is $20.00.
-Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.
+Seatbelt laws very by state.
+Many states require passengers to wear seatbelts as well.